rohithgadu/K8s-manifests/README.md

   - For the K8s Cluster I used a single-node local Kubernetes cluster from Docker Desktop.

-  - The yaml manfiests in this repo are for the project built in task 1.
+  - The yaml manifests in this repo are for the project built in task 1.
   - Task 1 repo link: https://github.com/rohithgadu/java-rest-api

   - The mongo-config.yaml file contains the mongo configuration.